streamdao/nft-marketplace/js/packages/cli/README.md

 Here are some examples to help you construct your settings file.

 I want to burn the token each time.
-This whitelist is ONLY used for presale, and once the sale begins, the whitelist gets you nothing.
+This whitelist is ONLY used for pre-sale, and once the sale begins, the whitelist gets you nothing.

 ```